SPRINGFIELD — The Illinois House is considering legislation that would implement Gov. Bruce Rauner’s proposed cuts to human services next year.

 Democratic House Speaker Michael Madigan presented the proposal Wednesday even though members of his caucus largely oppose the budget plan that would balance the state budget entirely by slashing spending.
 Medicaid would be cut by $1.5 billion.
 Mental health and addiction treatment programs would also see cuts.

-READ THE LEGISLATION
+READ THE LEGISLATION The bill is HB4141

 Madigan says the vote is intended to “facilitate consideration” of the next year’s budget.